aspose-cells/Aspose.Cells-Doc-md/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/setting-formula-calculation-mode-of-workbook-in-aspose-cells/_index.md

 1. Select **Formulas** and then **Calculation Options**.
 1. Select one of the options.

-Aspose.Cells also allows you to set the **Formula Calculation Mode** using Workbook.Settings.CalcMode mode property.
+Aspose.Cells also allows you to set the **Formula Calculation Mode** using FormulaSettings.CalculationMode mode property.
 You can assign it the CalcModeType enumeration which has one of the following values:

 - CalcModeType.Automatic
 - CalcModeType.AutomaticExceptTable